PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Strip RD bit from the question, let it go through.
   Subsequent rules are processed after this action.

-.. function:: PoolAction(poolname)
+.. function:: PoolAction(poolname [, stop])

+  .. versionchanged:: 1.8.0
+    Added the ``stop`` optional parameter.

   Send the packet into the specified pool.
+If ``stop`` is set to false, subsequent rules will be processed after this action.

   :param string poolname: The name of the pool
+  :param bool stop: Whether to stop processing rules after this action.
+Default is true, meaning the remaining rules will not be processed.

 .. function:: QPSAction(maxqps)